Two-step Generalized RBF-Generated Finite Difference Method on Manifolds: Abstract

 \section{Abstract}

-Solving partial differential equations (PDEs) on manifolds defined by randomly sampled point clouds is a challenging problem in scientific computing and has broad applications in various fields.
+Solving partial differential equations (PDEs) on manifolds has broad applications in various fields.
 In this paper, we develop a two-step generalized radial basis function-generated finite difference (gRBF-FD) method for solving PDEs on manifolds without boundaries, identified by randomly sampled point cloud data.
 The gRBF-FD is based on polyharmonic spline kernels and multivariate polynomials (PHS+Poly) defined over the tangent space in a local Monge coordinate system.
 The first step is to regress the local target function using a generalized moving least-squares (GMLS) while the second step is to compensate for the residual using a PHS interpolation.
 Our gRBF-FD method has the same interpolant form with the standard RBF-FD but differs in interpolation coefficients.
 Our approach utilizes a specific weight function in both the GMLS and PHS steps and implements an automatic tuning strategy for the stencil size $K$ (i.e., the number of nearest neighbors) at each point.
 These strategies are designed to produce a Laplacian matrix with a specific coefficient structure, thereby enhancing stability and reducing the solution error.
 We establish an error bound for the operator approximation in terms of the so-called local stencil diameter as well as in terms of the number of data.
-We further demonstrate the high accuracy of gRBF-FD through numerical tests on various smooth manifolds.
+We further demonstrate the high accuracy of gRBF-FD through numerical tests on various smooth manifolds from 1D to 4D.

 \keywords{Generalized RBF-generated finite difference, Randomly sampled point cloud data, Screened Poisson equations on manifolds, Numerical stability }

 \lhead{}